 Performance Expectations – The Basis for Effective Performance Evaluation System

 As NDAC 4-07-10-03 states each employee must be informed of the level of performance that is needed to successfully perform his or her work.
-These are performance expectations describing the conditions that exist when a job is done well.
-They usually come from an agency’s strategic plan and are communicated down through departmental goals, objectives, and individual position descriptions.
+Performance expectations describing when a job is done well usually come from an agency’s strategic plan and are communicated down through departmental goals, objectives, and individual position descriptions.
 Performance expectations should tie in with essential functions and qualifications required for the position as stated in the position description.
 (See The Position Description.)
-"Think SMART when developing performance expectations."
-Expectations should be Specific, Measurable, Achievable, Realistic, and Time-bound.
+"Think SMART when developing performance expectations.
+Expectations should be Specific, Measurable, Achievable, Realistic, and Time-bound."

 Specific – The performance expectation should be one that can be witnessed or observed, defined, and concrete.